 Another amazing thing is that the people who live around there are very friendly for the most part.
 Being a New Yorker, I’m just not used to people randomly saying hello to you just out of politeness but you will experience that here and it’s quite refreshing to meet mellow people for a change!

 10 awesome things you can do in Clove Lakes Park:

-1) If you’re into sports, you’ll find that it’s great to jog around this place and even do bike riding.
+You’ll find that it’s great to jog around this place and even do bike riding.
 People often come to this park with their dogs and play sports in an open field which is close to one of the 3 lakes.

 If you love birds, you will absolutely HAVE to come here.
 I have never seen such a diverse number of birds so openly flying around like they do here.
 While I don’t know the names of them, you will find ducks, storks, green, blue, yellow, orange types of birds, woodpeckers, and so many more.

 In fact, many bird watchers come to this place quite often!
 So if you’re into this, bring a camera, and trust me, it won’t take a long time for you to find them, they are everywhere here!